I think you’ll agree with me when I say:

 Misbehaving: The Making of Behavioral Economics by Richard H. Thaler

-An author of five different books of behavior finance, as well as The Professor of Economics and Behavioral Science at the University of Chicago’s Graduate School of Business–Richard Thaler’s work is well respected in the field.
+An author of five different books of behavior finance, as well as Professor of Economics and Behavioral Science at the University of Chicago’s Graduate School of Business–Richard Thaler’s work is well respected in the field.

 His latest book Misbehaving: The Making of Behavioral Economics by Richard H. Thaler, combines his years of research into one excellent book.

 Thinking, Fast and Slow by Daniel Kahneman

 Daniel Kahneman, the winner of the Nobel Prize, wrote a book that’s considered the most useful explanation of how the mind works.

 In Think, Fast and Slow Kahneman breaks our thoughts in System 1 and System 2 thinking.
 By understanding these systems of thinking, we can help shape our judgments and decisions